connexcs/docs/docs/customer/did.md

   6. Enabled (Always On)

 + **Timeout**: Set various options to help with call timeout for missed BYEs.
-+ **Max Duration**: Set the maximum amount of time (in seconds) to allow the call to exist before it's terminated, typically in the case of a missed BYE.
++ **Max Duration**: Set the maximum amount of time (in seconds) to allow the call to exist before it's terminated, typically in case of a missed BYE.

 ### Billing